 There is a small town in western Arizona, relatively close to Fort Yuma, named Oatman, in honor of a girl of the 19th century named Olive Oatman.
-Most of her family were killed by Native Americans in 1850, and Olive went on to live two separate existences.
+Most of her family lost their lives to Native Americans in 1850, and Olive went on to live two separate existences.
 In her “first” life she spent five years living among the Mohave, who took care of her.
 They inked a tattoo on her face and counted her as one of their own.
 In her “second” life, when she re-entered the settlers society, she became famous as the Mormon girl who made it back after spending most of her teenage years living with Native Americans.

 Born in Illinois in 1837, Olive was among the seven children of Royce and Mary Ann Oatman.
 The family followed a splinter sect of the Church of Jesus Christ of Latter-Day Saints that was led by James C. Brewster and Jackson Goodale.
 Stating that he had received a revelation, Brewster declared that God had shown him the way to reach “the Land of Bashan,” a safe refuge in California where the Brewsterites could settle.
 Olive was 14 years old when the Oatman family joined Brewster on his journey West, a dangerous trip that most of them would not survive.

 On reaching New Mexico, the wagon train divided in two.
 Royce Oatman led the group which was to reach California through Tucson, via a more southern route.
 Reaching a resting point near Maricopa Wells, they received a warning the Native Americans in the area were known to be quite unfriendly, and it was not recommended the group should proceed that way.